Jucys-Murphy elements for Soergel bimodules: Jucys-Murphy elements

-An important consequence of the separation condition in the following Proposition, also to be found in for example [Ma]. \begin{pro} Suppose that ${\bf L }$ is a family of JM-elements for a cellular algebra $A$.
+An important consequence of the separation condition in the following Proposition, see \cite{Ma}. \begin{pro} Suppose that ${\bf L }$ is a family of JM-elements for a cellular algebra $A$.
 If ${\bf L }$ satisfies the separation condition, then $ A $ is semisimple. \end{pro}